Broadband Wireless Local Area Networks, Remote Sensing, Indoors Navigation and Positioning

 Indoor optical wireless links can be broadly categorized as line-of-sight (LOS) and non-LOS links.
 LOS links may require some alignment based on the transmitter and the receiver designs, but they can provide higher bandwidth at lower power levels.
 Power levels are an important factor to consider when employing laser sources because of eye-safety issues.
 As the name implies, LOS links have limited mobility, and link blockage by human movement may become an issue.
-Nonetheless, LOS links are attractive for applications such as datacenters, transmission from fixed ceiling location to anywhere else in the room, for e.g. in gaming systems etc. Non-LOS links, on the other hand, are important for mobility considerations.
+Nonetheless, LOS links are attractive for applications such as datacenters, transmission from a fixed ceiling location to anywhere else in the room, for e.g. in gaming systems etc. Non-LOS links, on the other hand, are important for mobility considerations.

 Fig. 2. (a) Transmitter collimator assembly, (b) Receiver collimator assembly